We are Colorado’s only nonprofit to serve individuals

 Because of the numerous volunteers and careful management of your gifts, Lupus Colorado is proud to give 91% of all donations directly to services for lupus families.
 Through outreach and key partnerships, we work diligently to serve our community.
 Every dollar is meaningful to our mission.

-As a new year approaches, please know your gift and generosity will play an integral role in supporting our mission to empower and care for lupus patients and families as they continue to fight against this incurable disease.
+With the new year, please know your gift and generosity will play an integral role in supporting our mission to empower and care for lupus patients and families as they continue to fight against this incurable disease.
 Be that guardian angel.
 Be a part of our journey and invest in Lupus Colorado, as we provide help for today and hope for tomorrow for the individuals and families with lupus.

 With a Grateful Heart,